2011045/Git_udemy/README.md

-# hello-everyone
+# Git-udemy
-Hello Everyone repo for this git course. this is the first project on github
+Git Udemy repo for this git course. this is the first project on github